Introduction: The Power of Data Analysis

 Predictive Analysis:

-- Predictive analysis aims to predict future results by gleaning information from existing data or historical
+- Predictive analysis aims to predict future results by gleaning information from existing data or historical patterns

-- It is used to predict trends, behavior patterns of systems or customers, occurrence of bugs/errors/challenges and so
+- It is used to predict trends, behavior patterns of systems or customers, occurrence of bugs/errors/challenges and so on

 - Predictive analysis includes:

-- data modelling
+- data modeling

 - artificial intelligence and machine learning